Pellets

 Active Pharmaceutical Ingredient (API)

-It is a multiple dosage form technology that has the potential for delivery of a variety of active pharmaceutical ingredients.Different types of drugs can be used to develop sustained release, immediate release a well as taste masking pellets with various applications in different aspects.
+It is a multiple-dose form technology that has the potential for the delivery of a variety of active pharmaceutical ingredients.Different types of drugs can be used to develop sustained release, immediate release a well as taste masking pellets with various applications in different aspects.

 Immediate release

-Delivering drugs in the form of pellets shows an increased surface area as compared to compressed tablets as well as capsules.This significantly reduced the time that is required for disintegration and pellets also have the capability for use as rapidly dispersible tablets.
+Delivering drugs in the form of pellets shows an increased surface area as compared to compressed tablets and capsules.This significantly reduced the time that is required for disintegration, and pellets also have the capability for use as rapidly dispersible tablets.

 Sustained release